 This article from EWG also states that GenX chemicals are nearly as toxic as those they've replaced.

-Thus, the dangers discussed above for PFOA, PFAS, and PFOS are likely to apply to GenX compounds, as well.
+Thus, the dangers discussed above for PFOA, PFAS, and PFOS apply to GenX compounds, as well.

 And because GenX chemicals are used specifically for manufacturing PTFE/ Teflon cookware, they are particularly pertinent to readers looking for safe cookware.

 Being in the same chemical family and being used for many of the same products as PFOA, it is hard to completely avoid exposure to GenX chemicals.
 They have already been found in water supplies around factories that manufacture them, so they're getting into the environment, just as their predecessors did.
 (EPA regulation of PFAS chemicals is still sorely lacking.)

 As with other PFAS, you probably can't avoid GenX chemicals completely, but you can limit your exposure by avoiding food packaging and installing an RO filtration system on your drinking water.
 PTFE nonstick cookware made after 2015 is made using GenX chemicals, but as with PFOA, the GenX chemical is almost completely used up in the manufacturing process, so nonstick cookware is not a significant source of these chemicals.

 However, since the cookware industry is the largest contributor to GenX and other PFAS toxins in the world's water supplies, nonstick Teflon and PTFE cookware should probably be considered the greatest source of GenX in the world today.

 To summarize: "PFOA-free" probably means cookware is made with a GenX chemical.
 "PFAS-free" might be better, but until we know what they're using instead of PFAS, it is impossible to say for sure that the cookware is not made with any toxic or environmentally hazardous chemicals.